-“prime contractor” has the meaning given to that term by regulation 5;
+prime contractor has the meaning given to that term by regulation 5;

-“vessel” means anything, including a hovercraft, capable of transporting people or things by water.
+vessel means anything, including a hovercraft, capable of transporting people or things by water.

 (2) If a term used in these regulations is not defined in subregulation (1) but is defined in AS 3846 clause 1.4, it has the same meaning in these regulations as it has in that clause, unless the contrary intention appears.